Allen makes 32 saves, Blues top Avs 3-0 for 9th straight win

 After Colorado nearly scored at the other end, Sanford scored on an ensuing odd-man rush, tipping Oskar Sundqvist’s pass past Varlamov at 4:58 for his seventh of the season.
 Tarasenko also assisted on the goal.

-Making his second start in a month, Allen then stopped Mikko Rantanen on a break and denied Carl Soderberg at the doorstep.
+Allen then stopped Rantanen on a break and denied Carl Soderberg at the doorstep to keep the Avalanche off the board and contribute to the winning streak.

+“Whenever I get in there, like everyone else, you’ve got big shoes to fill,” Allen said.
+“Right now we’re rolling in the right direction and we’re not done yet.”

+Allen’s teammates praise the goaltender’s attitude and work ethic while Binnington has taken over as the No. 1 goaltender.

 Varlamov came off for an extra skater with 2:20 left, and Jaden Schwartz scored into an empty net at 18:24.

 NOTES: St. Louis LW Alexander Steen was away from the team to be with his wife for the birth of the couple’s child.
 Robby Fabbri played in his place after being a healthy scratch for 10 straight games. ...
-Blues D Alex Pietrangelo left briefly in the first period after taking a shot off his foot. ...
+Pietrangelo left briefly in the first period after taking a shot off his knee.
+He said he lost feeling in his foot but was fine when it returned a few minutes later. ...
 Colorado is 0 for 23 on the power play over its last eight games.

 UP NEXT: